Business rates recovery and enforcement

 Find out what happens at each stage of the recovery process:

-At this stage we have decided to take recovery action against the customer to ensure that the Business Rates are paid in full.
-Firstly, a complaint is made to the North Cumbria Magistrates' Court.
+The summons stage is to take recovery action to ensure that the Business Rates are paid in full.
+A complaint is made to the North Cumbria Magistrates' Court.
 This allows a Summons to be issued with the authority of the Court.
 The Summons gives the customer 14 days' notice of the date of the Court hearing.
-It explains to the customer that we intend to ask the Magistrates to make a Liability Order for the amount of Business Rates outstanding, plus the costs incurred.
-The customer has the option to appear in Court in person on the summonsed date to dispute the making of the Liability Order.
+It explains that we intend to ask the Magistrates to make a Liability Order.
+This is for the amount of Business Rates outstanding, plus the costs incurred.
+The customer has the option to appear in Court on the summonsed date.
+They can dispute the making of the Liability Order.

-If payment of the full amount, including costs, is made before the day of the Court hearing, the application for a Liability Order will not proceed.
+If payment of the full amount is made before the day of the Court hearing, the application for a Liability Order will not proceed.

 There are very few defences to the making of a Liability Order.
-For information on the defences, please contact the Recovery Team.
+For information on the defences, please contact us.

-When a Summons is sent, we include some explanatory notes on the enforcement of the national non-domestic rate (PDF: 21Kb / 2 pages).
+When a Summons is sent, we include some explanatory notes.
+See explanatory notes on the enforcement of the national non-domestic rate (PDF: 21Kb / 2 pages).

-A Liability Order gives the Council the authority of the Court to recover monies by the following methods:
+A Liability Order gives us the authority of the Court to recover monies by the following methods:

 - Enforcement Officers